Frontpage0x/frontpage0x/README.md

 Unless the user has recently posted a comment or a thread, the user may return their forum token.
 The amount returned from the token is determined by the number of tokens in existence. e.g. 1 Forum Token out of 100 Forum tokens is unstaked and pays out 1% of the deposited amount.

-**Bonding**

-If a user would like to give over their curation rights (posting rights), they may bond their token to another curator.
-Bonding is what essentially gives other curators reputation.
-Choosing good curators will be beneficial if the user chooses not to curate themselves.
-Bonding is further discussed in the [Curation Market Whitepaper.](https://docs.google.com/document/d/1VNkBjjGhcZUV9CyC0ccWYbqeOoVKT2maqX0rK3yXB20/edit)

-**Liking (Upvoting)**
+**Upvoting**

-The forums are open to readers but if there is content that anyone finds as valuable or insightful, the content may be “liked” for a small fee.
-This fee will be split into four parts, one part for the content creator, one part for the bonders, one part for the moderator, and one part for the district funds.
+The forums are open to readers but if there is content that anyone finds as valuable or insightful, the content can be upvoted for a small fee with Frontpage Mana.
+This fee will be split into three parts, one part for the content creator, one part for the moderator, and one part for the district funds.
 Content generators are expected to earn the vast majority of the fee.

 <p align="center">
   <img width="291" height="288" src="https://imgur.com/4TIaeSe.png">
 </p>
 <p align="center">
-<b>Fig 2.</b> “Like” fees are split
+<b>Fig 2.</b> Upvote fees are split
 </p>

 **Ranking**

-Posts with more "likes" will rise to the top of the ranks in the forum and fall over time.
-Reputation (number of bonders) will determine the initial floor (or offset) that the content has.
-The more reputation, a user has, the more likely their content will be seen.
+Posts with more upvotes will rise to the top of the ranks in the forum and fall over time.

 **Moderation**

 After the creation of a forum, the forum creator becomes a Lead Moderator.
 Lead Moderators have privileges to add and remove other moderators.
 Additional moderators are allowed but they will require to pay a similar fee as the forum creator during creation.
 In the event that a moderator finds the content of a post against the policies of the forum, they may call for user to forfeit a single forum token.
 This forum token will be forcibly unstaked and the funds will fall under control of the district, not the moderators.
 Moderators are limited to a number of tokens that they may forfeit per hour.
-Moderators will find it in their best interest to keep users by the way of "likes".
-More user, more potential likes and more income; less users, less potential likes and less income.
+Moderators will find it in their best interest to keep users by the way of upvoting.
+More user, more potential upvoting and more income; less users, less potential upvoting and less income.

 **Forum Takeovers**

 In the event that the moderators of “/cats” have acted in an unacceptable way.
 Users may decide to return their "/cats" tokens and buy "/cats2" tokens for the competing forum “/cats2” which has more acceptable moderators (note that users can always have deposits in multiple forums).
 Losing users possibly lowers the amount of quality content generated.
 Well-respected members that leave could bring a lot of users with them.
 If enough users switch, “/cats” may be bumped to “/cats2” and “/cats2” to “/cats”.
 This can be regarded as a forum takeover.
 A forum will need to have more users for over a week for the name change to occur.

-**Free Upvotes and Downvotes**

-By tracking the number of bonders that a curators has after posting, it is possible to have free upvotes and downvotes.
-If a curator loses bonders, it can appear that the last comment or post was deemed unfavorable.
-If the curator gains bonders, vice versa.

 **Frontpage Voting Topics**